pku-dasys/cocoon/README.md

 # Cocoon: An Infrastructure for Integrated EDA
-Cocoon is an open source infrastructure for integrated EDA with interoperability and interactivity.
+Cocoon is an open-source infrastructure for integrated EDA with interoperability and interactivity.
-It contains a set of cross-tool interfaces and plays the role of EDA agent that can help IC designers choose EDA point tools to assemble a legal design flow and to produce ICs with higher quality of results (QoR).
+It contains a set of cross-tool interfaces and plays the role of EDA agent that can help IC designers choose EDA point tools to assemble a legal design flow and to produce ICs with a higher quality of results (QoR).
-It can also help EDA researchers and tool developer do research on new design methodology and cross-stage optimization.
+It can also help EDA researchers and tool developer research new design methodology and cross-stage optimization.

 ## Cocoon Architecture
 ![avatar](image/arch.png)